kazuyashinjo/dtc_2510.13577/README.md

 verifying the results reported in the associated publication.

-No part of the data may be reproduced, redistributed, or used for any other purpose without explicit permission from the author(s).
+No part of the data may be reproduced, redistributed, or used for any other purpose without explicit permission from the authors.

 © 2025 Kazuya Shinjo.
 All rights reserved.